Ndymario/Ordinary-NSMB-Mod/README.md

 Check out the [mod page](https://www.nsmbcentral.net/mods/An%20Ordinary%20NSMB%20Mod/) for the download and more!

-Found a bug or want to give a suggetsion?
+Found a bug or want to give a suggestion?
 Open an issue on this repo or send it in the [ONSMB channel](https://discord.com/channels/399424476259024897/1300891995065286717) over in NSMB Central.

 ## Credits
 __Programming__